RACV Logo

 START & END TIME

-This trip starts in Broome with an early pick-up at 7:00am on day 1 at our default pick-up location, unless you request an alternative pick-up location well ahead of departure.
+This trip starts in Broome with an early pick-up at 7:00am on day 1 at our default pick-up location (Kimberley Travellers Lodge), unless you request an alternative pick-up location at least 14 days prior to departure.
 The trip finishes at around 6:30pm on the last day.
 We recommend you arrive a day prior to the trip's departure date and onward travel should not be booked until the following day.

 TRIP STYLE & SLEEPING BAG

-Accommodation on this trip is twin share and is a combination of pop-up tents and permanent tents with basic beds.
-Each traveller will also get a swag (Australian bedroll), so you can opt to sleep under stars, a true Australian experience.
+Accommodation on this trip is twin share and is a combination of pop-up tents and permanent tents with stretcher beds and a mattress.
 Please bring your own sleeping bag or purchase one from us in advance.
-A pillow, pillowcase, bottom sheet and a swag/canvas bed roll are always provided.
+A pillow, pillowcase, bottom sheet are always provided.

 SINGLE TRAVELLERS